 In a similar fashion, the Minimum Load level was developed by reviewing actual minimum system loads, excluding data associated with significant outages such as after a hurricane.
 The original intent was to base the load level used on 500 MW increments and the value was rounded down to account for the anticipated impact of continuing energy efficiency programs.
 The original intent was to model 8,500 MW as the total of CELT load plus manufacturing loads.
-However, the concept was never clearly documented and most studies have been based on a CELT load of 8,500 MW plus the additional 364 MW of manufacturing load.
-This has been reviewed and is acceptable and therefore will be carried forward until such time that historic data shows that this value needs revision
+However, the concept was never clearly documented and most studies have been based on a CELT load of 8,500 MW plus the additional manufacturing load.
+This has been reviewed and is acceptable and therefore will be carried forward until such time that historic data shows that this value needs revision.

 Load Levels Tested

-Steady-state testing is done at Summer load levels because equipment ratings are lower in the Summer and loads are generally higher.
+Steady state testing is done at the Summer Load level because equipment ratings are lower in the Summer and loads are generally higher.
+For the creation of probabilistic base case assumptions, as described in Section 4.1.1, a seasonal cumulative load probability distribution is assembled by averaging the forecasted cumulative load probability distribution for the 17 weeks of the Summer season defined in Section 3.1.3.
+The underlying data used to arrive at the Summer weekly load probability distributions is identical to the data used to derive the forecasted Summer Peak Load MW values available in the annual CELT report.

+Testing at the Intermediate Load level is typically done to test for the effects running the pumped storage facilities in pumping mode overnight during a heat wave, or high penetration of renewables during the Spring and Fall seasons.
+Testing at the Minimum Load level is done to test for potential high voltages when line reactive losses may be low and fewer generators are dispatched resulting in lower availability of reactive resources.

 Stability testing is always done at the Light Load level to simulate stressed conditions due to lower inertia resulting from fewer generators being dispatched and reduced damping resulting from reduced load.
 Except where experience has shown it is not necessary, stability testing is also done at peak loads to bound potential operating conditions and test for low voltages.
-Testing at the Minimum Load level is done to test for potential high voltages when line reactive losses may be low and fewer generators are dispatched resulting in lower availability of reactive resources.

-The following table lists the load levels generally used in different planning studies:Table 2-2
+The load levels generally used in different planning studies are shown in Table 2-2.
+This list should be used as a guide for typical load levels studied but it is ultimately up to the transmission planner performing the study to determine what is needed for each specific study.

-Table 2-2 Load Levels Tested in Planning Studies
+Table 2-2 Typical Load Levels Tested in Planning Studies